Ebiroll/DSRemote/README.md

  Now you can run the program by typing: dsremote

- Read also the readme_usbtcm_driver.txt file.
+ Read also the file readme_usbtcm_driver.txt and the file notes.txt.